 You’re that person who can talk to just about anyone, regardless of their background.
-You enjoy helping people get on a better track and love the idea of work that is rewarding and keeps your community safe.
+You enjoy helping people get on a better track and love the idea of work that keeps your community safe.
 If you’re considering a career in criminal justice, you’ve probably encountered the parole officer versus probation officer conundrum.

 You know both professions play a pivotal role in the criminal justice system, but you have no idea how they differ from one another.
 How can you confidently choose your career path if you don’t know where each path leads?

 Consider this article your road map.
 We used a combination of government information, real-time job analysis software and expert insight to help you understand the differences when comparing a parole officer versus probation officer.

 With such similar names and functions, it’s understandable that there is some confusion over parole versus probation.
 Both terms involve law enforcement supervision over people who’ve broken the law.
 But parole and probation are also very different in how they are assigned.

 “Parole is when an offender has served time in prison and is given an opportunity to serve the remainder of his/her sentence under supervision in the community,” says Rose Du Houx Pogatshnik, Law Enforcement program chair at Rasmussen University.